 As a foreign student with an Abitur or a bachelor's degree from abroad, you apply via uni-assist.
 Please submit the documents listed on the checklist with your application.

 You can find the application deadlines on the websites of our courses of study.
+For further information please refer to the webpage for prospective students of the international centre.

 If you need a visa, we recommend that you apply for the winter semester by 15 July.
 This is how you make sure that you get your visa on time.